 Julia Fonseca has been with Pima County since the mid-1980s and soon became the first manager of the Cienega Creek Natural Preserve, where she undertook a lengthy nomination and designation process for Cienega Creek to be named an ADEQ Unique Water of Arizona, the state’s highest level of surface water quality protection.

 Martie Maierhauser has contributed to the success of the Cienega Watershed Partnership (CWP) since its inception and for the many years since.
 She is a founding member of the 4Cs and the CWP and the only Board Chair that CWP has elected.

-Phil Rosen has been tireless in his efforts to understand and protect the ecological values of the Cienega watershed for years.
-He has worked with Pima County on developing aquatic vertebrate conservation approaches for the Sonoran Desert Conservation Plan, and documented Sonoran desert tortoise status in the Vail region.
+Phil Rosen was tireless in his efforts to understand and protect the ecological values of the Cienega watershed for years.
+He worked with Pima County on developing aquatic vertebrate conservation approaches for the Sonoran Desert Conservation Plan, and documented Sonoran desert tortoise status in the Vail region.

 Mike was born and raised in New York City and fell in love with nature at summer camps in upstate New York.
 He obtained a degree in Philosophy with an emphasis on people’s relationship with and response to nature.

 Jeff is a fisheries biologist… in the desert, a place where he has to explain why we need a fisheries biologist.
 Nonetheless the watershed has fish and Jeff’s dedication and passion are reasons why native fish (and other aquatic species and habitats) have successful populations on the Las Cienegas National Conservation Area.

 For over 25 years, Karen’s story – from bride living on the Las Cienegas to founder of the collaborative movement for the NCA – illustrates how dear the grasslands are to her and how her involvement ensures that it is sustained.